carinacunha/blogs-api/README.md

 # :sparkles: Blogs API #

 In this project an API and a database were developed for the production of content for a blog.
-This API was made in Node.js.
+This API was made in Node.js following software architecture model MSC.

 ## 🎲 ER and Entity Diagram ##
 The relational database, represented in the figure below, was created using Sequelize (Object-relational map) to do a structural mapping between database entities and the objects they represent in JavaScript code.
 Endpoints were developed to connect to the database following REST principles.